 We are among just 2% of the 3,300 companies assessed by CDP to be awarded a position on its leader board.
 This recognises our efforts to reduce emissions and lower climate-related risks in our supply chain in the past year.
-This latest accolade means we are the only company to score A across all four of CDP’s programmes, building on last year’s top scores for climate, forests and water.
+This latest accolade means we are the only company to score A across all four of CDP’s programmes, building on last year’s top scores for

 As Unilever’s Chief Supply Chain Officer, Marc Engel, says: “Disclosure through CDP helps us understand our upstream footprint better, what initiatives key suppliers have embarked on to reduce emissions associated with goods and services purchased, and to uncover opportunities for collaboration.
 Transparency and reporting are vital in building trust among consumers, customers, the communities we operate in, employees and also with our investors.”

 Climate leadership pays dividends

 Unilever is one of a growing number of companies leading the way.
 This year, CDP’s Supplier Engagement leader board recognises 58 organisations – double the 29 in 2017 – including Bank of America, Kellogg Company and Nestlé.
 This features in , CDP’s Global Supply Chain Report 2018.